Intel-HLS/GKL/README.md

-The Intel Genomics Libary does not include the latest functional and security updates.
-Intel Genomics Libary Version 0.8.9 is targeted to be released in December 2021 and will include additional functional and security updates.
-Customers should update to the latest version as it becomes available.
+The Intel Genomics Libary versions prior to 0.8.9 do not include the latest functional and security updates.
+Intel Genomics Libary Version 0.8.9 has been released in December 23rd 2021 and includes important security updates.
+Customers should update to the latest version now.

+Intel has aditional testing under way on the v0.8.9 release we expect to finish in January 2022.

 [![Build Status](https://travis-ci.org/Intel-HLS/GKL.svg?branch=master)](https://travis-ci.org/Intel-HLS/GKL)